harrypmdev/forest-exploration/README.md

 ## Deployment

 - The site was deployed to Heroku using the following steps:
-  - Sign up or log in to <a target="_blank" href="https://www.heroku.com">Heroku</a>
+  - Sign up or log in to <a target="_blank" href="https://www.heroku.com">Heroku</a>.
-  - Create an new app
+  - Create an new app.
   - Add any necessary environment variables to 'config vars' in settings.
 For example, the Google API credentials in this product.
   - Add any relevant buildpacks and ensure they are in the right order.
 Python and Node.js (JavaScript backend) were used for this product.
   - Connect the Heroku app to the GitHub repo in the deploy section.
   - Enable automatic deploys if desired.
 Automatic deploys were utilised for the deployment of this project.

-The live link can be found here - <a target="_blank" href="https://forest-exploration-d70fdb263fd5.herokuapp.com/">https://forest-exploration-d70fdb263fd5.herokuapp.com/</a>
+The live link can be found here - <a target="_blank" href="https://forest-exploration-d70fdb263fd5.herokuapp.com/">https://forest-exploration-d70fdb263fd5.herokuapp.com/</a>.

 ## Credits

-All content apart from where stated below is my own work.
+All content apart from where stated below is my own work:

 - emoji library by <a target="_blank" href="https://pypi.org/project/emoji/2.12.1/">Taehoon Kim</a>.
 - gspread library by <a target="_blank" href="https://pypi.org/project/gspread/">Anton Burnashev</a>.